Yubico/java-webauthn-server/doc/releasing.md

         java: ["17.0.7"]
     ```

-    Commit this change, if any.
+    Check that this version is available in GitHub Actions.
+Commit this change,
+    if any.

  4. Tag the head commit with an `X.Y.Z-RCN` tag: